manuakasam/ZF2_3_QuickStart_Rewrite/06_forms_and_fieldsets.md

 `prepare()` itself which triggers a couple of internal things.

 Next we're using a couple of `ViewHelpers` which take care of rendering the form for us.
 There's many different ways to render a form within Zend Framework but using `formCollection()` is probably the fastest one.
-Please refer to the appendix section "Rendering Zend\Form" for further information on how to render your forms differently. //@todo appendix link

 Refreshing the browser you will now see your form properly displayed.
 However if we're submitting the form all we see is our form being displayed again.
 And this is due to the simple fact that we didn't add any logic to the controller